QuickBooks Online 3-Column CSV Template

 Yes — that's exactly what Exact Statement does.
 Upload your bank statement PDF using the tool above, select 'QBO 3-column' as the output format, preview the extracted transactions, and download.
 No manual template filling required.

-Common causes: (1) A date format your QuickBooks import flow does not expect — most QBO imports use MM/DD/YYYY.
+Common causes: (1) Inconsistent dates within the same file.
 (2) Currency symbols or thousands separators in the Amount column — amounts must be plain numbers like -1450.00.
 (3) Extra or missing columns.
 (4) Blank rows or extra header rows.
 Our converter avoids these issues by formatting the output specifically for QBO.

 Have another question?
 Email support@exactstatement.com.